apache/kibble-1/CONTRIBUTING.md

 ## Development installation

-You should be able to install kApache kibble by simply doing:
+You should be able to install Apache Kibble by simply doing:
 ```
 pip install -e ."[devel]"
 ```